-CIPHI Alberta is the provincial branch of CIPHI that represents the field and professionals of Environmental Public Health in Alberta, the Northwest Territories and Nunavut.
+CIPHI Alberta is the provincial branch of CIPHI that represents the field and professionals of Environmental Public Health in Alberta, Northwest Territories, and Nunavut.

 Throughout the year the branch has numerous opportunities for members to get involved.
 This includes:

-- Assisting with the planning the annual CIPHI AB/NTU/NU Fall Workshop
+- Assisting with the planning the annual CIPHI AB/NT/NU Fall Workshop

 - Participating in student activities